ajfisher/building-droids-with-js/slides.md

 Notes:
 So this approach gives you the ability to prototype rapidly as well as work almost directly with the hardware.
-There are some limitations around some hardware but to start off with and for some prototyping that doesn’t matter.

 To show you how easy this is let’s make something here and now.